 Letha is a tiny town located in the state of Idaho.
 With a population of 161 people and just one neighborhood, Letha is the 140th largest community in Idaho.

-Letha is a blue-collar town, with 43.52% of people working in blue-collar occupations, while the average in America is just 27.7%.
+When you are in Letha, you'll notice that it is more blue-collar than most other communities in America.
+43.52% of Letha’s employed work in blue-collar jobs, while America averages only 27.7% that do.
 Overall, Letha is a town of production and manufacturing workers, service providers, and sales and office workers.
 There are especially a lot of people living in Letha who work in office and administrative support (16.20%), personal care services (13.66%), and legal occupations (7.18%).

 A relatively large number of people in Letha telecommute to their jobs.
 Overall, about 13.66% of the workforce works from home.
 While this may seem like a small number, as a fraction of the total workforce it ranks among the highest in the country.
 These workers are often telecommuters who work in knowledge-based, white-collar professions.
 For example, Silicon Valley has large numbers of people who telecommute.
 Other at-home workers may be self-employed people who operate small businesses out of their homes.